rohanpls/rohanpls/README.md

 Just your average developer guy

-- 🔭 I used to be a DevOps Engineer (3 yoe).
+- 🔭 I'm a DevOps Engineer.

-- 🌱 I’m currently learning Python and making course material for newcomers
+- 🌱 I’m currently learning new languages; open to guide and mentor new comers in coding world.

 - 👯 Contributed to AOSP through: <a href="https://forum.xda-developers.com/member.php?u=9697101">XDA Community</a> 🛠

-- 📫 Check out my 2.5 yo <a href="https://rohanpls.com">website</a> 🌐
+- 📫 Check out my 3.5 yo <a href="https://rohanpls.com">website</a> 🌐

 - ⚡ I use Arch on M1 Macbook btw